I keep thinking that the "survival guide" to living in these times of scandal and…

 This November, communities across the country will gather in schools and libraries, churches and city halls.
-They will stand in line and slip into voting booths, where they will help choose not only our next president but other leaders at the national, state and local levels.
+They will stand in line and slip into voting booths, where they will help choose leaders at the national, state and local levels.

 For many trying to live out their Catholic faith, discerning for whom to vote can be challenging.
 To help Catholics better form their consciences during this election year, Our Sunday Visitor walks readers through what the Church teaches — and why — regarding our civic responsibility.

 Voting: It is one of our most important responsibilities as citizens.
 Indeed, the Church teaches (cf. Catechism of the Catholic Church, No. 2240) that there are three primary responsibilities of all citizens:

 - to vote

 Each of these responsibilities asks us to put the good of society and our fellow citizens above our individual desires and needs.
 Thus, a primary question we must answer as Catholic voters is whether the needs of the weakest and most defenseless among us are being addressed.
 In the voting booth, we have a privileged opportunity to contribute to our nation and promote the common good by bringing the values and teachings of our faith to bear on the issues facing our society.